nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

   region a given voxel belongs to.
 This technique has a big advantage: the required memory load is independent of the number of regions, allowing for a large number of regions.
-On the other hand, there are several disadvantages: regions cannot topographically overlap (i.e., regions cannot overlap) and are represented in a binary present-nonpresent coding (no weighting).
+On the other hand, there are several disadvantages: regions cannot spatially overlap (i.e., regions cannot overlap) and are represented in a binary present-nonpresent coding (no weighting).
 - maps: a single region is defined as the set of all the voxels that have a